locationtech/geomesa/docs/tutorials/geomesa-quickstart-accumulo.rst

 should present that as a layer that can be published.
 Click on the "Publish" link.

-You will be taken to the Edit Layer screen.
+You will be taken to the "Edit Layer" screen.
 You will need to enter values for the data bounding boxes.
 In this case, you can click on the link to compute these values from the data.

 Click on the "Save" button when you are done.